 Different Institutions use different criteria to determine those eligible for funding.
 In most cases, eligibility is based on gender and age.
 This means some microfinance Institutions offer loans to special groups such as underprivileged women.

 To access such services, they require one to be a Kenyan citizen of 18 years and above.
-Your ability to repay the loan and remain a customer of the institution will also be assessed.
+They will also assess your ability to repay the loan and remain an institution customer.

 In most cases, interest rates on Microfinance loans are based on a flat rate.
 However, some loan interests are calculated on a decreasing balance.
 A majority of the Institutions insist on a monthly repayment system.